 CCF Implementation for ServiceNow Service Graph Connectors

-• What is ServiceNow CCF
+• What is ServiceNow CCF?

-• The role of CCF in cybersecurity
+• How CCF strengthens cybersecurity

-• Understanding the CCF table structure
+• Overview of the updated CCF table structure

 • Key benefits of CCF

-• Leveraging Integration Commons for CCF
+• Leveraging Integration Commons and Service Graph Connector Central

 What is ServiceNow CCF?